 This will make it run on an reactOs virtualization.
 Because of the virtualization compiling is super slow and it is only using one CPU core.

 You can then use buildx, dockers experimental build tool to build for a different or even multiple platforms in one image.
-The software I built needs ubuntu as the base image.
-The ubuntu base image is not a multi platform image, so I specified a different base image in the dockerfile.
-So now I have different dockerfiles (here Dockerfile_arm) which make the command to build and deploy to dockerhub look like this.
+The software I built is based on ubuntu as the base image.
+The official ubuntu base image is not a multi-platform image, so I specified a different base image for arm32v7 in a second dockerfile.
+So now I have different dockerfiles (here Dockerfile_arm) which makes the command to build and deploy to dockerhub result in this:

 sudo docker buildx build --platform linux/arm32v7 -f Dockerfile_arm -t bsvogler/molovol:latest --push .

 For my image I needed the wxwidget installed.
 AFAIK there are no wxwidget binaries for linux, so you have to compile them yourself in the image.
 Literally 2.1 hours later....
 It needs the rust compiler to use python poetry.
-This is where the story ends for now but I will update this blog post when I progress further.
+In the end I succeeded in running this a custom service on the qnap.

 tl;dr: If the image supports arm32, and most popular images should support it, it is rather easy to deploy services at home.
 If not, it is still possible but you need some more time for building your own images.